 Research and Teaching

-In my last four papers I examined several questions that are fundamental to the fields of law and economics, corporate governance and corporate finance:
+In my last several papers I examined questions fundamental to law and economics, corporate governance and corporate finance:

 In The Myth of Corporate Governance I maintain that corporate law theory has a mistaken concept of the ownership and control of the modern corporation.
 Firms are ruled not governed, and those who rule are a relatively coherent group of capitalists.
 Firms are not separated in any meaningful way between agent managers and principal shareholders as the dominant Berle-Means paradigm maintains.
 The paper was the subject of a blog post at Columbia Law School’s Blue Sky blog.
-I have presented it at the 2021 meetings of the Society of Socio-Economics and the National Business Law Scholars Conference hosted by the University of Tennessee.
-This paper will appear in a forthcoming volume of the Socialist Register.
+I have presented it at meetings of the Society of Socio-Economics and the National Business Law Scholars Conference hosted by the University of Tennessee.
+A shorter version of this paper appeared in the Socialist Register.

 My paper on the stock markets is an empirical study of a significant change in the way the stock markets are regulated.
 Co-authored with economist Jennifer W. Kuan, the paper appeared in the International Review of Law and Economics in 2018.
 It argues, contrary to dominant thinking, that a non-profit organization like the pre-2006 New York Stock Exchange, can create an efficient stock market.